Information for Current Musicology Students

 Grad Student Organization

-September 28: Deadline to register for Music History General Preliminary Exams (sign up with Melynee Weber-Lynch).
-Historical musicology students in their third term are required to sit for the Musicology Preliminary Exam.
+September TBA: Deadline to register for the Historical Musicology General Preliminary Exam (sign up with Melynee Weber-Lynch).
+Students outside the Musicology Department wishing to test out of coursework alternative are required to sit for the Musicology Preliminary Exam.

 October 1: Deadline to register for Music Theory Preliminary Exam (sign up with Melynee Weber-Lynch)

-October 15: Residential College Course proposal due (send detailed syllabus, concise course description, and bibliography via email to Prof. Christi-Anne Castro)
+October 15: Residential College Course proposal due (send detailed syllabus, concise course description, and bibliography via email to Prof. Charles Garrett)

-November 15: Rackham Predoctoral Fellowship Application due.
-Please please consult with your advisor in advance of this date and note that the department/SMTD application deadline is earlier than Rackham’s deadline of Jan 15.
+November 6: Rackham Predoctoral Fellowship Application due.
+Please consult with your advisor in advance of this date and plan on obtaining letters of recommendation.
+Note that the SMTD application deadline is far earlier than Rackham’s deadline of Jan 15.

-February TBA: Deadline for registration for Music Theory Preliminary Exams (sign up with Melynee Weber-Lynch)
+February TBA: Deadline for registration for Music Theory Preliminary Exam (sign up with Melynee Weber-Lynch)

-April 1: Musicology Pre-candidate Self-assessments due (send via email to Prof. Christi-Anne Castro)
+April 7: Musicology Students Self-assessments due (send via email to Prof. Charles Garrett)

 All students admitted to the PhD program in Musicology are provided with five-year funding packages.
 Students are supported each term either through an appointment as a Graduate Student Instructor (GSI) or through a fellowship, as detailed below.
 It is typical for students to serve as GSIs for approximately three years during the five-year funding period.
 All funding is conditional upon satisfactory progress toward the degree and satisfactory fulfillment of teaching obligations.
 Funding beyond the fifth year is not guaranteed; however, graduate students may qualify for additional support, including teaching opportunities, fellowships, and tuition-only fellowships.

-- Graduate Student Instructor assignments provide a full tuition waiver, GradCare medical insurance, and a stipend of $22,433/year ($11,216/semester) in exchange for teaching and related duties.
+- Graduate Student Instructor assignments provide a full tuition waiver, GradCare medical insurance, and a stipend of $38,970/year ($12,990/term) in exchange for teaching and related duties.

 - Rackham offers a number of selective fellowships for graduate students at different stages of their career.